T

 • Start of the dry season

-• Ideal for city exploration and day trips
+• Ideal for city and volcano exploration

 July